weakish/fm163/README.md

 ```

 Already downloaded music (including different bit rates) will be skipped in future downloads.

-By default it will download the 160 kbps version.
-If it is not available, it will fall back to download 320 kbps.
-If 320 kbps is also not available, it will try to download the 96 kbps version.

-Adding `-H` option will download the highest bit rates version available.

 `-D` means not downloading music files, but recording it in history (also records meta data).